On the Role of Negative Precedent in Legal Outcome Prediction: Discussion

 It might therefore be the case that while there is such a thing as a prototypical positive precedent, there is no prototypical negative precedent.
 This could explain why the simpler architectures struggle to learn to predict it.
 While a simpler model is ill-suited for the task since it is trained to find a similarity between the negative outcome cases, our claim-outcome model does not assume that negative outcome cases are similar in the first place.
 Instead, our model assumes similarity between claims.
 Since claim prediction can be modelled with a high accuracy \cite{chalkidis-etal-2021-paragraph}, we can reveal the negative outcome as a disagreement between a judge and a lawyer (i.e. claims and the outcomes).\looseness-1

-We can further identify a possible explanation for the baseline model performance by investigating individual cases in \chalkidis.
-Consider the case of \href{https://hudoc.echr.coe.int/fre?i=001-181583}{Wetjen and Others v.
-Germany} (Wetjen).
-This is a case concerned with Article 8: Right to respect for private and family life.
-On a superficial level, the case is similar to that of \href{https://hudoc.echr.coe.int/eng?i=001-99817}{Shuruk v.
+By investigating individual cases in \chalkidis, we can identify a further possible explanation for the baseline model performance.
+For instance, the case of \href{https://hudoc.echr.coe.int/fre?i=001-181583}{Wetjen and Others v.
+Germany} (Wetjen) is concerned with Article 8: Right to respect for private and family life.
+In this case, religious parents used caning (among other methods) as a punishment for their children.
+The German State intervened and placed the children in foster care.
+The parents claim interference with their right to family life.
+On a superficial level, the case is similar to two Article 8 cases both cited in Wetjen: that of \href{https://hudoc.echr.coe.int/eng?i=001-99817}{Shuruk v.
 Switzerland} (Shuruk), and \href{https://hudoc.echr.coe.int/eng?i=001-70957}{Suss v.
-Germany} (Suss), both also Article 8 cases and both cited in Wetjen.
-However, while in Wetjen and Suss, the judges have decided a violation of Article 8 has not occurred, they have ruled the opposite in Shuruk.\looseness-1
+Germany} (Suss).

-Let us briefly consider the facts of these cases.
 In Shuruk, religious parents fight for an extradition of a child.
 The mother of the child argues that it would be an interference with her right to a family life if the child was to be extradited to the husband, who has joined an ultra-orthodox Jewish movement.
-A component of the case is an allegation of domestic violence the husband was supposed to perpetrate against his wife.
-In Wetjen, religious parents used caning (among other methods) as a punishment for their children.
-The German State has intervened and placed the children in foster care.
-The parents claim interference with their right to family life.
-In Suss, German State has denied a divorced father access to his daughter due to the frequent quarrels between the parents during the visits.
-The father alleges breach of Article 8.\looseness-1
+A component of the case is an allegation of domestic violence the husband was supposed to have perpetrated against his wife.
+In Suss, the German State has denied a divorced father access to his daughter due to the frequent quarrels between the parents during the visits.
+The father alleges breach of Article 8.
+In Wetjen and Suss, the judges have decided a violation of Article 8 has not occurred, they have ruled the opposite in Shuruk.\looseness-1

 On the surface, the facts are alike, especially between Shuruk and Wetjen -- both cases contain elements of abuse, religion and state intervention.
-However, to a human lawyer, the distinction between the cases is fairly trivial -- the facts are more alike between Wetjen and Suss.
+However, to a human lawyer, the distinction between the cases is fairly trivial.
 In Wetjen, the State is allowed to intervene to protect a child from an abusive ultra-religious parents, which is very similar situation to Suss, where a State is allowed to intervene to protect the child from quarrels between divorced parents.\looseness-1